thomasbridge74/thomasbridge74.github.io/_posts/2017-03-23-AWS-IAM-EC2-Console.md

 ---
 layout: post
-title: AWS IAM roles apply to EC2 instance in the console
+title: You can now add IAM profiles to running EC2 instances in the AWS console
 ---

 So while going over some prep material today for the AWS Sysops Associate Exam, I noticed that AWS have finally updated the console to allow